chrislaskey/internet.py/README.md

 in single units (e.g. 8), in a range (9-17), or as the wildcard '*'.

 The default hours range is '*', meaning it is active all the time.
-This is a valid range and can be added to any group. _Note_ adding the wildcard will overwrite current hour ranges.
+This is a valid range and can be added to any group. __Note__ adding the wildcard will overwrite current hour ranges.

-All hours should be given as a __24 hour__ clock.
+All hours should be given as a ____24 hour____ clock.
 Minutes are not supported and should not be used, e.g. write '9', not '9:00' or '900'.

-Example:
+# Examples

 Add one hour to a group
 	$ ./internet.py --add --hour 8

 Add an hour range to a group
 	$ ./internet.py --add --hour 9-17

 Empty all hours in a group
 	$ ./internet.py --empty hours --group 'work'

 Misc
 --------------------------------------------------------------------------------
 There are more commands and functionality than outlined here.
 Run the help command (-h/--help) for a complete list of available flags/options.

-Examples:
+# Examples

 List current groups and their status
 	$ ./internet.py --list

 View the hosts file before updating it
 	$ ./internet.py --update --confirm

 Print crontab information
 	$ ./internet.py --print-crontab

-_Remember_ this script modifies the /etc/hosts file, which requires root privileges.
+__Remember__ this script modifies the /etc/hosts file, which requires root privileges.
 Most command options require using sudo.

 Recommendations